flecsi/flecsi/doc/sphinx/src/user-guide/introduction.rst

 As we will see, this is necessary for more complex topology types that can be customized by a *specialization*.

-Logically, registering a field against a topology type, adds that field to the type itself.
+Logically, registering a field against a topology type adds that field to the type itself.
 This may not be intuitive to everyone, so let's consider what this means.
 When we create a C++ type, e.g., a class or struct, we add data members to it in the definition of the type: